-Joshua Blumenstock is an Assistant Professor at the U.C.
-Berkeley School of Information, the Director of the Data-Intensive Development Lab, and the co-Director of the Center for Effective Global Action.
-His research lies at the intersection of machine learning and development economics, and focuses on using novel data and methods to better understand the causes and consequences of global poverty.
+Joshua Blumenstock is a Chancellor’s Professor at the U.C.
+Berkeley School of Information and the Goldman School of Public Policy.
+He is the Director of the Global Opportunity Lab and a co-Director of the Center for Effective Global Action.
+Blumenstock’s research combines methods from computer science and empirical economics, with a focus on how novel data and technology can better address the needs of very poor and vulnerable populations.
 At Berkeley, Joshua teaches courses in machine learning and data-intensive development.
 He has a Ph.D. in Information Science and a M.A. in Economics from U.C.
 Berkeley, and Bachelor’s degrees in Computer Science and Physics from Wesleyan University.
-He is a recipient of the Intel Faculty Early Career Honor, a Gates Millennium Grand Challenge award, a Google Faculty Research Award, and the Chancellor’s Award for Public Service.
-His work has appeared in a variety of publications including Science, Nature, the American Economic Review, and the proceedings of KDD and AAAI.
+He is a recipient of awards including the NSF CAREER award, the Intel Faculty Early Career Honor, and the U.C.
+Berkeley Chancellor’s Award for Public Service. work has appeared in a variety of publications including Science, Nature, PNAS, the American Economic Review, the Review of Economic Studies, and the proceedings of ICML, KDD, and AAAI.

 Emily has an undergraduate degree in Computer Science from Harvard, with a secondary field in Global Health.
 She has previously done research on tracking disease outbreaks and identifying missing people in social media streams.
 At Berkeley, she is excited to work at the intersection of data science and areas of societal and environmental impact.
 She’s particularly interested in problems in which machine learning has the potential to transform our current understanding and policies.